xylous/settle/doc/Creating notes.md

 ### Templates

-If you have a template, then its contents are going to be used for the newly created note.
+If you have a [template](./Templates.md) file set (see:
+[configuration](./Configuration.md)), then its contents are going to be used for the newly created note.
 If you don't, an empty file is created.
 In either case, you'll have to edit the file on your own.